emys-alb/emys-alb/README.md

 # ✨ Once upon a time in a galaxy far far away ✨
 <img align="right" width="470" alt="GIF" src="https://miro.medium.com/max/480/0*tWkX7jycteZn1qbC.gif" />

-Hello there😸 my name is Emilly, my pronouns are: She/Her, i'm pursuing a Bachelor's degree in Computer Science and i'm constantly using emojis to express myself❤️.
+Hello there 😸🥰 my name is Emilly, my pronouns are: She/Her, i'm pursuing a Bachelor's degree in Computer Science and i'm constantly using emojis to express myself.

 🔭 Currently learning about Data Science, Back-end, and fighting to learn Angular😫😆.